barryclark/jekyll-now/README.md

 [Open an Issue](https://github.com/barryclark/jekyll-now/issues/new) and let's chat!

-## Get my new themes

-If you'd like me to let you know when I release a new theme, just [drop me your email for updates](http://eepurl.com/XUZpT).
-I'm currently working on a hacker portfolio site theme.

 ## Other forkable themes

 You can use the [Quick Start](https://github.com/barryclark/jekyll-now#quick-start) workflow with other themes that are set up to be forked too!
 Here are some of my favorites: